moleculerjs/site/source/docs/0.14/faq.md

 $ node --max-old-space-size=8192 node_modules/moleculer/bin/moleculer-runner services
 ```

+## What happens if I emit an event and the node if offline?
+Moleculer events are fire and forget meaning the if the node is offline the event will be lost.
+If you want persistent events you should look for the transporters that offer this kind of capabilities.

 # API Gateway (moleculer-web)

 ## Why am I getting `413 - request entity too large` error message when sending a big POST body?